 If you aren't able to keep money in your bank account or the same room without the temptation of spending, you can allow someone you trust to hold the money.

-The next tip came unexpectedly when I began to work at my high school.
+The next tip comes from being employed at my high school.
 Our first check did not come until a month and a half later.

-So I began to live off the money I already had.
+So without any choice, I began to live off the money I already had.

 Tip #2 Give yourself a weekly/ biweekly budget

 Do you use public transportation, buy your lunch everyday and pay someone to do your hair?

 If you are in walking distance from your destination, waking up a bit earlier can save you at least $27.5 every week.